 You really don’t need anything with these yummy treats except for a tall cold glass of milk and a strong hot cup of coffee!
 I’ve got tips on how to make coffee when camping so you can enjoy the perfect cup of joe every single time.

-If you have a big crowd and want to serve something savory too, make this Mountain Man Breakfast recipe that has meat, eggs and potatoes in one casserole.
-It has a slightly spicy touch of the southwest … yum!
+This is one of those easy camping meals for large groups but if you have a really big crowd and want to serve something savory too, make a casserole with meat, eggs and potatoes in one pot.
+This Mountain Man Breakfast has a slightly spicy touch of the southwest … yum!

 I love making easy camping meals that taste fantastic.
 If you like this recipe, here are some others you should try.